Mother Jones (magazine): History

 For the first five years after its inception in 1976, Mother Jones operated with an editorial board, and members of the board took turns serving as managing editor for one-year terms.
 People who served on the editorial team during those years included Adam Hochschild, Paul Jacobs, Richard Parker, Deborah Johnson, Jeffrey Bruce Klein, Mark Dowie, Amanda Spake, Zina Klapper, and Deirdre English.
+Louise Kollenbaum served as the magazine's art director for its first dozen years, using art and photography to give it a very different look from traditional progressive American publications.
 According to Hochschild, Parker, "who worked as both editor and publisher, saw to it that Mother Jones took the best of what could be learned from the world of commercial publishing".

 Russ Rymer was named editor-in-chief in early 2005, and under his tenure the magazine published more essays and extensive packages of articles on domestic violence (July/August 2005), and the role of religion in politics (December 2005).

 In August 2006, Monika Bauerlein and Clara Jeffery were promoted from within to become co-editors of the magazine.
-Bauerlein and Jeffery, who had served as interim editors between Cohn and Rymer, were also chiefly responsible for some of the biggest successes of the magazine in the past several years, including a package on ExxonMobil's funding of climate-change "deniers" (May/June 2005) that was nominated for a National Magazine Award for Public Interest reporting; a package on the rapid decline in the health of the ocean (March/April 2006), and the magazine's massive Iraq War Timeline interactive database.
+Bauerlein and Jeffery, who had served as interim editors between Cohn and Rymer, were also chiefly responsible for some of the biggest successes of the magazine during this time, including a package on ExxonMobil's funding of climate-change "deniers" (May/June 2005) that was nominated for a National Magazine Award for Public Interest reporting; a package on the rapid decline in the health of the ocean (March/April 2006), and the magazine's massive Iraq War Timeline interactive database.

-The cover of Mother Jones' first issue under the leadership of Bauerlein and Jeffery (from November 2006) asked: "Evolve or Die: Can humans get past denial and deal with global warming?"
+The cover of Mother Jones first issue under the leadership of Bauerlein and Jeffery (from November 2006) asked: "Evolve or Die: Can humans get past denial and deal with global warming?"
 In 2015, Bauerlein became CEO, and Jeffery became sole editor in chief.

 David Corn, former Washington editor for The Nation, became bureau chief of the magazine's newly established D.C. bureau in 2007.
 Other D.C. staff have included Washington Monthly contributing editor Stephanie Mencimer, former Village Voice correspondent James Ridgeway, and Adam Serwer from The American Prospect.

 Laurene Powell Jobs has donated to Mother Jones by way of her LLC, Emerson Collective.

 In December 2023, Mother Jones announced that it would be combining with The Center for Investigative Reporting.
 The merger took effect on February 1 2024.